 Build your SkyDrive Pro library

-Your SkyDrive Pro library, available with SharePoint and Office 365, is your business SkyDrive library—a place where you can store personal documents and media files for business.
+Your SkyDrive Pro library is available with SharePoint and Office 365 or with SharePoint 2013 on site.
+It’s your business SkyDrive library—a place where you can store personal documents and media files for business.

-SkyDrive Pro is similar to SkyDrive, except that SkyDrive Pro libraries typically reside in a secure location in the cloud or on local servers managed by your company.
-You can organize your library and files as needed.
+In SkyDrive Pro, you can organize your library and files as needed.
 By default, only you can view the documents and other content files in your library, but you can specify which documents, if any, you want to share with others.
 SkyDrive Pro libraries offer many of the useful features available on team sites, including a ratings tool, Follow tool, and Tags and Notes tools.

 Storing your business files in SkyDrive Pro makes good sense, because it provides a centralized place to store content, find what you need, and share selected items that you and others can collaborate on.

 Note SkyDrive Pro features and access depend on your organization’s customizations, and they may differ from the descriptions in this article.

 Your SkyDrive Pro library is a good place to organize:

 - Documents and other files that you create.